Chart Color Schemes

 AreaSearch assessment of residential development activity positions Karrinyup - Gwelup - Carine among the top 25% of areas assessed nationwide

-Detached dwellings account for 75% of new development, with townhouses or apartments making up the remaining 25%, maintaining the area's suburban character.
-As of now, there are approximately 385 people per dwelling approval, reflecting an established area.
-By 2041, projections indicate Karrinyup-Gwelup-Carine will add 3,695 residents.
-If current construction levels persist, housing supply may lag population growth, intensifying buyer competition and potentially driving price growth.
+This is below average nationally, suggesting maturity and possible planning constraints.
+New development consists of 75% detached dwellings and 25% townhouses or apartments, maintaining the area's suburban identity with a focus on family homes suited to buyers seeking space.
+The location has approximately 385 people per dwelling approval, reflecting an established area.
+Future projections indicate Karrinyup-Gwelup-Carine will add around 3,698 residents by 2041.
+If current construction levels persist, housing supply may lag population growth, potentially intensifying buyer competition and underpinning price growth.

 Frequently Asked Questions - Development